 Why Need to Expand/Extend RAID 5

 Case 1: "I have ML 350 G5 Server with 3 Hard disks currently configure RAID 5.
 Now the RAID partition is nearly full.
 Can I expand RAID 5 without destroying my data and OS?"

 Case 2: "I've got a Compaq ML370G2 with three drives in a RAID5 array connected to a 5i controller.
 How do I add a 4th drive to the RAID 5 array?"

 When the RAID 5 disk is with low disk space, it will highly affect the Server speed and the computer performance.
 Also, you can no longer save data in the drive.
 What will you do if the RAID is out of space like the above two cases?

 Generally, the direct fix is to increase RAID size, which will maximize the performance of server computers by having more disk space on RAID 5.

 - Way 1.
-Expand HardRAID 5 Disk with Unallocated Space
+Expand HardRAID 5 or SoftRAID 5 Disk with Unallocated Space

 - Way 2.
 Add Disk to Upgrade HardRAID 5 Capacity

 - Way 3.
 Adding a New Disk to Expand SoftRAID 5